linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/itm-agent.md

 [Back to Homepage](https://linuxcloudadmin.github.io)

 ## ITM Agents
-- This sectio is for handling ITM monitoring agent, a product of IBM.
+- This section is for handling ITM monitoring agent, a product of IBM.

 - universal agent UM,  os agents ux and lz.